The WVC Nursing program offers career ladder options:

 Graduates of the WVC Nursing Program will be able to:

-Collaborate as a member of the health care team to promote continuity of patient care.
+Apply concepts of collaboration as a member of the healthcare team to promote continuity of patient care.

-Use effective verbal and non-verbal communication techniques with patients and others.
+Demonstrate and explain the use of effective verbal and non-verbal communication techniques with patients, families, and healthcare team members.